Ruba18-Code/Master-Thesis/README.md

 ### 📌 Overview & Abstract

-This repository contains the full Master's Thesis documentation, experimental protocols, and research results focused on the development of integrated atomic vapor cells fabricated via **femtosecond laser micromachining** and thermal bonding techniques.
+This repository contains the full Master's Thesis documentation, experimental protocols, and research results focused on the development of integrated atomic vapor cells fabricated via **femtosecond laser micromachining** and bonding techniques.

 The primary objective of this work is to advance chip-scale optical and quantum devices—such as atomic clocks, magnetometers, and quantum memories—by integrating alkali vapor cells directly into photonic circuits.